Korodee/pharmacy/frontend/SETUP.md

 ## Usage

 1. **User Flow**:
-   - User clicks "Request A Refill" or "Request A Consultation"
+   - User clicks "Request A Refill" or "Book a Consultation"
    - Fills out the modal form
    - Submits the request
    - Admin receives email notification